bitcoin/bitcoin/contrib/guix/README.md

 $ guix build --cores=1 /gnu/store/...-foo-3.6.12.drv
 ```

-If the single-threaded rebuild stil did not succeed, you may need to dig deeper.
+If the single-threaded rebuild did not succeed, you may need to dig deeper.
 You may view `foo`'s build logs in `less` like so (please replace paths with the
 path you see in the build failure output):